The Bottle Cap Challenge now has an official champion, and it’s not John Mayer

 New Challenge with #farakickschallenge ????!
 Sending a challenge @jasonstatham @thenotoriousmma @jcvd @jackiechan .
 Waiting for you video friends .???????? ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ ⠀ #bottlecapchallenge #farakicks #farakickschallenge #mixedmartialarts #tkd #taekwondowtf #taekwondo #fighter #sidekick #trainning #jeetkunedo #jump #kungfu #kicks #taekwondoitf #каратэ #ткд #martialarts #태권도 #challenge #karate #kickboxer #kickboxing #farakicks #martialartist #blackbelt

-Kazakh Taekwondo champion Farabi Davletchin appears to be the one responsible for—and I am really, truly sorry about this—kicking off the trend with the above post.
+Kazakh Tae Kwon Do champion Farabi Davletchin appears to be the one responsible for—and I am really, truly sorry about this—kicking off the trend with the above post.
 In it, Davletchin deftly delivers a spin kick where the tip of his shoe grazes a sealed bottle cap just so, loosening it up until it pops off.
 This move inspired a flurry of copycat videos, each filmed in a similar, slo-mo style, and a lot of fancy footwork-ers challenging each other.

 You might say the challenge really got off on the—and please forgive me for this—right foot when certified famous folks like Jason Statham and John Mayer got in on the action earlier this week.